NRLA disputes Shelter eviction claims

 “Our recently published guidance supports tenants and landlords to hold discussions about how to address rent arrears and sustain tenancies.

 “It is important though to distinguish between tenants affected by COVID-19 and those who were building rent arrears before lockdown, sometimes for several months and sometimes wilfully.

-“When the courts re-start hearing possession cases the latter should be the priority along with instances where tenants are committing anti-social behaviour or domestic abuse.”
+“When the courts re-start hearing possession ( view website for attorney assistance) cases the latter should be the priority along with instances where tenants are committing anti-social behaviour or domestic abuse.”